 4 Background

 Band 24 (L-Band) is standardized in 3GPP Rel-10 LTE under the work item "Adding L-Band (Band 24) LTE for Ancillary Terrestrial Component (ATC) of Mobile Satellite Service (MSS) in North America" (L_Band_LTE_ATC_MSS) UID_470010.
 The FCC has suspended the license to deploy ATC in both the upper and lower segments of Band-24 downlink in the United States (and the associated build-out requirements, pending further review).
 As a result, LightSquared has not commenced such deployment in this band, and will not use Band 24 downlink until the FCC and NTIA approve such use.
-On December 20, 2012, the FCC granted LightSquared an indefinite extension of its ATC build-out requirement, while it considers LightSquared’s proposals to resolve concerns regarding potential interference to GPS receivers, including the proposals discussed here (Order in IB Docket No. 12-296, DA 12-2051 December 20, 2012).
+On December 20, 2012, the FCC tolled (temporarily suspended) LightSquared’s ATC build-out requirement, pending action on LightSquared’s proposals to resolve concerns regarding potential interference to GPS receivers, including the proposals discussed here (Order in IB Docket No. 12-296, DA 12-2051 December 20, 2012).